Maryland vs Rutgers Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 08)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over tons of data from every past game between the Terrapins and Scarlet Knights and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every simulation between the Terrapins and Scarlet Knights and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most watching on the unproportionally assigned weight emotional bettors often put on Maryland’s strength factors between a Terrapins team going up against a possibly deflated Scarlet Knights team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line in particular.
+The Algorithm has been most focused on the unproportionally assigned weight emotional bettors often put on Maryland’s strength factors between a Terrapins team going up against a possibly strong Scarlet Knights team.
+Trends look to say the true game analytics might reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.